hawleyfarm/hawleyfarm.github.com/content/accommodation/ciderpress.md

 * Lawn, patio and garden
 * Barbecue area with table and chairs for six people
 * Parking spaces for two cars with a car park for more if needed.

+"Our accommodation at Hawley Farm was probably the best self-catering at which we've ever stayed."

+Don.